The Award for the Best Video

 The copyright on the musical composition.
 This copyright is connected to the writer(s) of the music and is usually administered by a publishing company (in other words, you will usually be dealing with a publisher rather than with composers/songwriters themselves).
 Rights attached to musical compositions are often referred to as the publishing rights.

-The Maruzza Foundation and the No Pain For Children Association take no responsibility for any failure by an Entrant to obtain the necessary authorisations.
+The Maruzza Foundation takes no responsibility for any failure by an Entrant to obtain the necessary authorisations.

 Entrants warrant that their films (and any material contained in their films, including, but not limited to, any clip) do not infringe the intellectual property rights or any other rights of any person.
-(Entrants (or their parents/guardians) will fully indemnify Maruzza Foundation and No Pain For Children Association against any loss, costs, expenses, demands or liability, whether direct or indirect, arising out of a claim by a third party or another party.)
+(Entrants (or their parents/guardians) will fully indemnify Maruzza Foundation against any loss, costs, expenses, demands or liability, whether direct or indirect, arising out of a claim by a third party or another party.)

 The Competition judges’ decisions are final and no correspondence or discussion will be entered into regarding the judging process or any outcomes reached.